What is Considered Reckless Driving in Georgia?

 Posted in Car Accidents on December 28, 2018

 We have all heard the term “reckless driving”, but do we really know what it means?
-Do we know what actions Georgia law considers reckless, or what the consequences could be if we are in an accident?
-Reckless driving is considered a crime, but you don’t have to break the law in order to be reckless.
-Sounds confusing, right?
-Allow our Atlanta auto accident attorneys to clear things up by taking a look at what is considered reckless driving in Georgia.
+Do we know what actions Georgia law considers reckless?
+What the consequences could be if we are in an accident?
+If you’ve suffered from a reckless driving injury in Georgia, contact The Dixon Firm to see if you have an accident claim.

 What is Considered Reckless Driving in Georgia?